ezsystems/ezpublish-kernel/REST-API-V3.rst

          :application/vnd.ez.api.Content+json:  if set all informations for the content object including the embedded current version are returned in json format (see Content_)
          :application/vnd.ez.api.ContentInfo+xml:  if set all informations for the content object (excluding the current version) are returned in xml format (see Content_)
          :application/vnd.ez.api.ContentInfo+json:  if set all informations for the content object (excluding the current version) are returned in json format (see Content_)
+    :If-None-Match: <etag> If the provided etag matches the current etag then a 304 Not Modified is returned.
+The etag changes if the meta data was changed - this happens also if there is a new published version..
 :Parameters:
     :languages: (comma separated list) restricts the output of translatable fields to the given languages
 :Response: